-Boasting a wonderful display of tulips.
-In summer the two colour contrast is maintained using different planting schemes each year.
+Spring literally springs into life as the Knot Garden boasts a wonderful display of tulips.
+In summer, the two colour contrast is maintained using different planting schemes each year.
 The Giant Chessboard opposite the Knot Garden will entertain visitors of all ages.

 The central pathway through the gardens leads along the Apostle Walk, bordered on each side by 12 drum yews, thought to have survived from the original planting in 1674.

 The open door in the wall by the edge of the moat leads to The Secret Garden, a tiny hidden corner where the waters of the stream feed the moat.
-In spring the pink blossom of the cherry tree overhang the azaleas and late flowering snowdrop candelabra primulas.
+In spring, the pink blossom of the cherry tree overhangs the azaleas and late flowering snowdrop candelabra primulas.
 In late May the garden is garlanded with laburnum.
-On hot summer days the deep shade and cooling waters make the Secret Garden a reflective oasis.
+On hot summer days, the deep shade and cooling waters make the Secret Garden a reflective oasis.